How to Separate Your Content Marketing from Your Competitors’

-Content marketing is becoming more prevalent, which means it’s time to think about separating yourself from the pack.
+Content marketing is becoming more prevalent for both B2B and B2C marketing, which means it’s time to think about separating yourself from the pack.

 What are the ways to stay ahead of the curve in capturing your target audience’s attention and furthering your business goals?

 Incorporate the following four practices to remain at content marketing’s leading edge.

 1. Content Promotion, Not Just Creation

 Let’s say you’ve done the work over the past few years to build your company’s capacity in content marketing, you’ve stayed current with your editorial calendar, and it’s paid off in a steady stream of high-quality content.

 It’s important now to make sure you are doing everything you can to promote what you’ve produced.
 It takes more than publishing on your blog to maximize your content’s exposure.

 The simple next step is distribution on social media.
 But give as much thought to how you are presenting the content as you did to the content’s creation.
 That means compelling introductions to accompany your posts to draw in your audience and create urgency to click through.